MyEtherWallet/MyEtherWallet/src/data/DecisionTree/md/_Access_other.md

-## Accessing with BitBox, Secalot, KeepKey, etc.
+## Using a BitBox, Secalot, KeepKey, etc.

 #### To get your hardware wallet working properly, please try all of the steps outlined below: